AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 daemon:x:1:1:daemon:/usr/sbin:/bin/bash

-If the last part of that line reads`/bin/bash`, you know that Apache can execute shell commands. \(I got a SLIM-error, saying that `mkdir()`fails, which was caused by Apache not having a shell at its disposal.\)
+If the last part of that line reads`/bin/bash`, you know that Apache can execute shell commands. \(I discovered this while solving a Slim Application Error, saying that `mkdir()`fails, which was caused by Apache not having a shell at its disposal.\)

 Now you are done.